hybridgroup/cylon-site/source/blog/2014-07-07-control-robots-from-your-pebble.html.markdown

       }).start();

-  Before running this example, be sure to go to the WatchBot settings, turn accelerometer support on, and reopen watch app.
+  Before running this example, be sure to go to the WatchBot settings, turn accelerometer support on, and reopen WatchApp.

   When you run this example, Cylon will begin logging your Pebble's accelerometer data to the screen.